photo by Mel Taing

 Teaching

-keywords: student agency, learning by doing, global health, facilitation, spirituality, social work
+keywords: student agency, learning by doing, global health, facilitation, spirituality, abolitionist social work

 In her life as an educator and facilitator, Nina designs adaptive, playful learning experiences that empower individuals to create, experiment, fail, and grow.
 She has facilitated courses for students at the Harvard Graduate School of Education and Harvard College, progressive faith-based programs for Hindu youth, and workshops for activists across the country.
 As an enthusiastic emcee, Nina also builds intergenerational creative community with Subcontinental Drift Boston, the first and longest-running South Asian open mic in the city.

-Through her current work at the Global Health Education and Learning Incubator at Harvard University, she collaborates with educators and learners to develop multidisciplinary tools and resources that bring messy global challenges to life in the classroom.
+Through her previous work at the Global Health Education and Learning Incubator at Harvard University, she collaborated with educators and learners to develop multidisciplinary tools and resources that bring messy global challenges to life in the classroom.

 Background